Skip to primary navigation Skip to content Skip to footer

 La Petisqueira

-La Petisqueira is a Spanish tavern in the traditional style that prides itself on generous portions of tapas for very reasonable prices.
-You get one tapa with each drink that you order, which is not only mouth-wateringly delicious, but very decent in size, too.
-It’s lively, loud, and stays open late, so it’s a great place to fill up before a night out exploring Madrid.
+La Petisqueira is a Spanish tavern in the traditional style that prides itself on generous tapas portions for very reasonable prices.
+You get one tapa with each drink you order, which is mouth-wateringly delicious, but also decent in size.
+It’s lively, loud, and stays open late, so it’s an excellent place to fill up before a night out exploring Madrid.

 Address: Calle Churruca, 6

-Want to try all the best food in Madrid?
-Join Food Lover Tour and sample the best of the best!
+Want to try all the tastiest food in Madrid?
+Join Food Lover Tour to sample the best of the best!